stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-We also add a convenience factory for a floating-point layout:
+A convenience factory is added for a floating-point layout:

 ```java
 public static Layout of(int size) {